YuDongPan/DL_Classifier/README.md

 - ConvCA:

 - SSVEPNet: SSVEPNet is a hybrid network model of convolutional neural networks and long short-term memory networks, which accepts time-domain data as network input.
 SSVEPNet consists of three parts: convolutional neural network, long short-term memory network, and fully connected network.
-Among them, CNN is used to extract spatiotemporal features of EEG, a bidirectional LSTM is used for encoding based on the dependencies between spatio-temporal features, and a fully connected network consisting of three fully connected layers is used for final classification.
+Among them, CNN is used to extract spatio-temporal features of EEG, a bidirectional LSTM is used for encoding based on the dependencies between spatio-temporal features, and a fully connected network consisting of three fully connected layers is used for final classification.
 In addition, in order to suppress possible overfitting during network training, spectral normalization and label based smoothing techniques were combined in the network implementation process to further improve the generalization of the model.
 SSVEPNet can still achieve very good classification performance even with only a small amount of calibration data, and this feature has been validated on 4-class, 12 class, and 40 class datasets.

 ![image](show_img/SSVEPNet.jpg)